 It is important to identify your reason for the purchase – is it for a family home, buy to let, or buy, ‘fix up’ and sell?
 This will have a bearing on the term for which you will hold the investment and your expected return.
 Normally property investment is of a longer-term nature, mainly because turnaround costs (transfer duties, fees, moving costs) are relatively high relative to the acquisition cost.

 Identify the geographic areas

 This will maximise your capital growth and rental yield.
-Obviously your budget will determine the price you are able to pay and therefore the sectors in which you look.
+Your budget will determine the price you can pay and therefore the sectors in which you look.